 The average person changes jobs and/or careers 4-5 times during their working lives, and that even within one career track, reports on graduate education indicate that graduate students need to develop expertise in more than their area of study.
 A number of core competencies (transferable skills) cut across multiple careers, many of which need to be developed outside the classroom.

 Strategies for Building Skills and Exploring Alternate Paths

-- Audit classes outside your field or department, or take some non-credit courses or workshops in anything from Intro to C++ to grant writing.
+- Audit classes outside your field, or take some non-credit courses or workshops in anything from Intro to C++ to grant writing.

 - Pursue other interests, while maintaining progress toward your degree.